 What to Pack for Guatemala in June

-• Sun protection for mornings, which are still mostly clear
+- Sun protection for mornings, which can still be bright and warm

-• Insect repellent for Petén and lowland areas
+- Insect repellent for Petén, the coast, and lowland areas

 WHERE TO STAY